chinchon/python-tableau-tde/README.md

 ### New
 1. Python3.5 works OK, with Tableau-SDK-PYTHON-64Bit-10-3-13.tar
 2. Use zip in inner loop, speed up 6 times.
-3. Use apply to to take part of outter loop(iterrows), speed up 1.5 time.
+3. Use apply to to take place of outter loop(iterrows), speed up 1.5 time.